 PI: Claudia Pasquero (Univ.
-Milano - Bicocca) - claudia.pasquero@unimib.it Others: Mostafa Hamouda (UNIMIB-PhD/HPC-TRES-2017-03), Fabien Desbiolles (UNIMIB/HPC-TRES-2020-10)
+Milano - Bicocca) - claudia.pasquero@unimib.it Others: Mostafa Hamouda (UNIMIB-PhD/HPC-TRES-2017-03)

 Line D6.
-Ensemble simulations of paleoclimates, extreme climates and exoclimates climates are formidable test grounds for our understanding of the climate system, and need to be described by comprehensive approaches including geological, biospheric, cryospheric, oceanic and atmospheric components.
-These extreme climates, as well as abrupt climate changes and shifts, can be studied by a hierarchy of models that range from simple, onedimensional Energy Balance Models, to Earth System Model of Intermediate Complexity, to full-blown Global Earth System Models.
+Ensemble simulations of paleoclimates, extreme climates and exoclimates

+Climate dynamics on Earth has been characterized by large variability, going from Snowball conditions, when the planet was largely covered with ice, to the equable climates of the Cretaceous and Paleogene, that was several degrees warmer than the current conditions with a small temperature difference between the poles and the equatorial regions.
+Such past climates are formidable test grounds for our understanding of the climate system, and need to be described by comprehensive approaches including geological, biospheric, cryospheric, oceanic and atmospheric components.
+These extreme climates, as well as abrupt climate changes and shifts, can be studied by a hierarchy of models that range from simple, one-dimensional Energy Balance Models, to Earth System Model of Intermediate Complexity, to full-blown Global Earth System Models.
 Similarly, the climate on extraterrestrial planets and moons is a challenging scientific problem that requires the development of new ideas and parameterizations, describing the dynamics of atmospheres with a completely different chemical composition (Venus, Titan), flows in electrically-conducting ice-covered oceans (Enceladus, Ganymede, Europa), as well as issues related to planetary habitability and exoplanetary climates (for example, Kepler 452b).